Displayr/rhtmlBuildUtils/docs/visual_regression_testing.md

     'Given I am viewing "<config>" with dimensions WWWxHHH and rerender controls' 'Given I am viewing "<config>" with state "<state>" and dimensions WWWxHHH and rerender controls'

+> This description is slightly out of date.
+The <config> now supports syntax as follows: `data.data1|config.config1`.
+This load the json files at `internal_www/config/config1.json` and `internal_www/data/data1.json`, merges them, then uses that for the config!
+I have not checked if the old uses (described below) still work.

 Loading steps will load a widget config, with optional state, and a given width and height.
 The <config> supplied must match the file system such that there is a file in the widget repo at `./theSrc/internal_www/data/<config>/config.json` and the optional <state> must match the file system such that this file exists : `./theSrc/internal_www/data/<config>/<state>.json`.
 These steps actually load the URL `http://localhost:9000/renderExample.html` , which is documented in more details [here](./internal_web_server.md).

 If `with/and rerender controls` is included then the rerender controls will be added, allowing the tests to test widget rerendering.